bedatadriven/renjin-website/documentation/contributor-guide.md

 Introduction
 ============

 This documentation is for people who wish to contribute to the development of Renjin.
+This requires a good working knowledge of Java and preferably also in
+R. However, Java programming is by far the bulk of Renjin's development.

+Renjin's base is meant to be 100% compatible with R base version 2.14.2, but not all R primitive functions are implemented at the moment.
+Also, the original goal of Renjin is to provide R's functionality embedded in other systems therefore some functionality, like graphics, is not very high on our list of priorities.

 Filing a bug report
 -------------------